djoly/fortress-eflex-dashboard/README.md

+# Fortress eFlex Dashboard

+This project is a collection of scripts and dashboard that can be used to capture data from Fortress Power eFlex batteries for tracking and visualization in InfluxDB and Grafana.

+DISCLAIMER: This project is in no way affiliated with Fortress Power.
+It comes with no warrantees or guarantees.
+Use at your own risk.

-# This project is in progress!
-Check back in a couple weeks
+CAUTION: This project is a work in progress.

 ## Running the eflexcan2mqtt script